ajafik/nodejs_docker_deploy/README.md

 # Step 2: Building your image

-Run => “docker images” to check for your list of built images.
+Run => "docker images" to check for your list of built images.